Gilad Chen Directory Page

 Associate Dean for Research

 Robert H. Smith Chair in Organizational Behavior

-Dr. Gilad Chen is the Robert H. Smith Chair in Organization Behavior, at the University of Maryland’s Robert H. Smith School of Business.
+Dr. Gilad Chen is the Robert H. Smith Chair in Organization Behavior and Associate Dean for Research, at the University of Maryland’s Robert H. Smith School of Business.
 He received his bachelor degree in Psychology from the Pennsylvania State University in 1996, and his doctoral degree in Industrial/Organizational Psychology from George Mason University in 2001.
-Prior to joining the Smith School, Dr. Chen was on the faculty at the Georgia Institute of Technology and Texas A&M University, and a visiting scholar at the Hong Kong University of Science and Technology, Technion, and Tel-Aviv University.
+Prior to joining the Smith School, Dr. Chen was on the faculty at the Georgia Institute of Technology and Texas A&M University, and a visiting scholar at various other universities.

 Primary Research Areas

 - Editor, Journal of Applied Psychology (Incoming Editor, 2014; Editor, 2015-2020)

 - Distinguished Scholar-Teacher Award, University of Maryland (2014)

 - William A. Owens Scholarly Achievement Award, Society for Industrial and Organizational Psychology (2013)